Team Building Pitfalls: How to Avoid De-railing

 To ensure that you get value from the time and money invested in team building retreats and initiatives, here are some important pitfalls for companies to avoid.

-- 1. Failing to allocate enough time for your session, especially if your group is highly analytical.
+- 1. Failing to allocate enough time for your session, especially if your group is highly analytical or their are introverts in the group.

-Analytical learners need more time to debrief and apply the session to your specific business challenges.
-Cut debriefing short and analytical learners will leave feeling frustrated and that the session was a waste of time.
+Analytical learners and introverts need thinking and processing and thinking time as well as more time to debrief and apply what they have learned during the session to your specific business challenges.
+Cut debriefing short and analytical learners and introverts will leave feeling frustrated and that the session was a waste of time.
 “What was that?” will be a frequent comment on your feedback forms.

 - 2. Not Leaving enough wiggle room in your agenda.